-Our independent directors are granted an award of stock options upon commencing service as a director of the Company and an annual equity award grant thereafter.
-Such grants are made at the discretion of our Board based on the recommendations of its Corporate Governance Committee.
+Our independent directors are granted an annual equity award.
+Such grants are made at the discretion of our Board based on the recommendations of the Corporate Governance Committee.
 Director equity awards are provided pursuant to the terms of our 2005 Equity and Performance Incentive Plan, as amended (the "2005 Incentive Plan").
-Director equity awards vest on the earlier to occur of (1) the date which is one year following the date of grant, and (2) the day immediately prior to the date of the next annual meeting of our stockholders occurring following the date of grant.
+Director equity awards vest on the earlier to occur of (i) the date which is one year following the date of grant, and (ii) the day immediately prior to the date of the next annual meeting of our stockholders occurring following the date of grant.
 The independent directors' equity awards provide for accelerated vesting upon the director's death or disability or upon a change-in-control of the Company.
-The equity awards are non-qualified stock options with an exercise price equal to the closing price (price for last trade) of our common stock as reported by The NASDAQ Global Select Stock Market on the date of grant.